paganini2008/vortex/README.md

 **Vortex** is a streaming framework based on memory computing, which is suitable for high availability, high concurrency and real-time computing business scenarios.

 **Vortex** is developed based on <code>SpringBoot</code> framework.
-It relies on Trident, a distributed collaboration framework for microservices, to realize cluster characteristics.
+It relies on [tridenter](https://github.com/paganini2008/tridenter-spring-boot-starter.git), a distributed collaboration framework for microservices, to realize cluster characteristics.
 Vortex microservice has an independent TCP server embedded in it (netty4 is used by default).
-Applications in vortex microservice cluster discover each other and establish long-term connections through the multicast function of Trident to realize high availability, decentralization and load balancing, So that the whole spring application cluster has the ability of real-time computing.
+Applications in vortex microservice cluster discover each other and establish long-term connections through the multicast function of tridenter to realize high availability, decentralization and load balancing, So that the whole spring application cluster has the ability of real-time computing.

 ### Architecture
 **The vortex series consists of three parts:**